arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/user-manual/content.md

 /**
-  Read voltage level from an analog input terminal of an Opta device, then maps the voltage reading to a percentage value ranging from 0 to 100.
+  Read voltage level from an analog input terminal of an Opta device, then maps the voltage reading to a voltage value ranging from 0 to 10 VDC.

   @param none
-  @return the voltage level percentage (int).
+  @return the voltage value (int).
 */

 int readVoltageLevel() {
   int voltage = analogRead(TERMINAL);
-  int voltageLevel = map(voltage, 0, 4095, 0, 100);
+  int voltageLevel = map(voltage, 0, 4095, 0, 10);
   return voltageLevel;
 }